-“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” just appeared in the New York Times, but the whole thing seems imaginary: is there an actual crisis, outside the media narrative?
-Has Facebook seen an actual fall in monthly, weekly, or daily active users?
+“Delay, Deny and Deflect: How Facebook’s Leaders Fought Through Crisis” just appeared in the New York Times, but the “crisis” seems imaginary: is there an actual crisis, outside the media narrative?
+Has Facebook seen a fall in monthly, weekly, or daily active users?
 That data would support a crisis narrative, but the best the article can do is, “its pell-mell growth has slowed.”
 Slowing growth makes sense for a company with two billion people using it; all companies eventually reach market saturation.

-To me, the story reads a lot like a media narrative that has very little to do with users’s actual lives.
-And I’ve been reading variations on “Why Facebook sucks” and “Why Facebook is doomed” for a very long time.
-It’s like the “Why this is the year of Linux on the desktop,” but for media companies.
+To me, the story reads a lot like a media narrative that has very little to do with users’s actual lives; I’ve been reading variations on “Why Facebook sucks” and “Why Facebook is doomed” for a very long time.
+It’s like “Why this is the year of Linux on the desktop,” but for media companies.

 Facebook is a Girardian scapegoat for a media ecosystem that is unable or unwilling to consider its own role in the 2016 fiasco.
 With any media story, there are at least two stories: the story itself and the decision behind working on and publishing and positioning that particular story.
 The second story is very seldom discussed by journalists and media companies themselves, but it’s an important issue in itself.

 In a tweet, Kara Swisher wrote that Zuckerberg is “unkillable, unfireable and untouchable.”
 I disagree: users can fire him whenever they want.
 Swisher had a good retort: “Remember aol.”
 Still, large, mature markets behave differently than small, immature markets: in 1900, there were many car companies.
 By 1950, only a few were left.
 Market size and market age both matter.
 Facebook reportedly has two billion users, a substantial fraction of the entire human population.
 It has survived Google+ and its users have demonstrated that they love